TheMixas/ryklys/README.md

 ## What makes this different

-Most streaming platforms are built on top of media servers like Nginx-RTMP, Wowza, or off-the-shelf WebRTC SFUs.
-Ryklys isn't.

 The entire backend — HTTP server, WebSocket handler, connection pool, stream pipeline — is **written from scratch in C++** using raw Linux sockets and epoll.
 The frontend captures your camera/screen via WebRTC, sends it to the backend, which pipes it through FFmpeg into HLS segments and delivers them to viewers.
 Chat runs over Redis Pub/Sub across multiple nodes.

-**Nothing here is a wrapper around someone else's library doing the hard work.** The HTTP server parses requests, routes them, handles CORS, manages cookies, and upgrades WebSocket connections — all custom.
+The custom HTTP server parses requests, routes them, handles CORS, manages cookies, and upgrades WebSocket connections — all custom.
 The connection pool, thread pool, JWT auth, and service locator are all hand-rolled.

 ## Architecture